-There is unlimited number of normal distributions, each with a different mean or standard deviation.
-Therefore, it's impractical to provide a table of probabilities for each combination of mean and standard deviation.
+There is an unlimited number of normal distributions, each with a different mean or standard deviation.
+Therefore, it's impractical to provide a table of probabilities for each combination of mean and standard deviations.
 However, the actual distribution for a normal random variable to a standard normal distribution can be standardized.
 Normal distributions can be transformed to standard normal distributions by the formula:

 where X is a score from the original normal distribution, μ is the mean of the original normal distribution, and σ is the standard deviation of original normal distribution.

 The standard normal distribution is sometimes called the z distribution

 ) is the distance between a selected value (X) and the population mean, divided by the population standard deviation.
 It is in fact a standard normal random variable.
 For instance, if a person scored 70 on a test with a mean of 50 and a standard deviation of 10, that person scored 2 standard deviations above the mean.
 Converting the test scores to z scores, an X of 70 would be: z = (70 - 50) / 10 = 2.

 So, a z score of 2 means the original score was 2 standard deviations above the mean.
 Note that the z distribution will only be a normal distribution if the original distribution (X) is normal.